Pittsburgh Glass Works' Creighton plant sold to Mexican producer

 The plant that produces windshields and other glass for the auto industry was PPG Industries Inc.'s original glass plant, established in 1883.
 North Shore-based Pittsburgh Glass Works LLC acquired it in a PPG divestiture eight years ago.

 The Creighton plant is represented by the United Steelworkers union.
-In recent years, the plant had about 200 employees.
 A USW spokesman declined comment.
+The plant currently has about 270 employees.

 Vitro announced an agreement this week to acquire Pittsburgh Glass Works' original equipment manufacturer business, which sells glass to automakers, from LKQ Corp.